ISISNeutronMuon/MDANSE/Doc/pages/GUI_Tutorial .rst

 panel, which displays ongoing tasks.
 Keep an eye on this panel for updates on the progress of your calculation.

-Subsection 2: Additional Actions in MDANSE GUI
+Additional Actions in MDANSE GUI
 ----------------------------------------------

 In this section, we'll explore some additional actions you can perform within